Profile coming soon.

 Valerie has worked in education and the outdoor industry for over 15 years.
 She has been a whitewater guide, created and led a high school outdoor program, and has led countless backcountry expeditions for youth – from multi-day rafting, backpacking, sea kayaking, as well as skill-building programs for kayaking, mountain biking, primitive craft, and natural history of the Pacific Northwest.
-Valerie was a movement education teacher (known as the Games Mistress), trip leader, outdoor program director, health teacher, and coordinated student support services at the Portland Waldorf School for 10 years.
-She has rowed through the Grand Canyon, cycled 850 miles of the Pacific Coast, and explored the backcountry all over the West.
+Valerie was a movement education teacher, trip leader, outdoor program director, health teacher, and coordinated student support services at the Portland Waldorf School for 10 years.
+She has cycled 850 miles of the Pacific Coast, explored the backcountry all over the West, and led over 100 weeks of wilderness programs for youth.
 She is a certified yoga teacher, wilderness first responder, and has completed group facilitation trainings through Partners for Youth Empowerment.
-Valerie began with LEAP in the summer of 2017, and is honored to serve our communities, cultivate partner relationships, and provide outstanding programs.
+Valerie began with LEAP in the summer of 2017, and is honored to serve our communities, cultivate partner relationships, train and mentor staff, and provide outstanding programs.

 DEVELOPMENT & PLANNING MANAGER